Counselling Psychology MA, MEd

 Our Counselling Psychology programs prepare individuals for careers as professional counsellors in community and educational settings.

-Graduates find rewarding careers providing counselling services (individual, group, personal, and career counselling and psycho-educational services) to adults and children in a variety of settings, including public schools, university and college counselling centres, and community-based social service agencies.
+Graduates find rewarding careers providing counselling services (individual, group, personal, and career counselling and psycho-educational services) to adults and children in a variety of settings settings (e.g., public schools, university and college counselling centres, community-organizations).
+Graduates are eligible to register with the Canadian Counselling and Psychotherapy Association (CCPA), and/or the British Columbia Association of Clinical Counsellors (BCACC).

-The Counselling Psychology M.Ed. and MA programs are highly sequenced, with almost all courses offered only once per year.
+The Counselling Psychology MA and MEd programs are highly sequenced, with almost all courses offered only once per year.
 The program structure and sequence is guided by two key principles:

 Difference between Master of Arts and Master of Education Programs

-The SFU SCC, housed in a secondary school in Surrey, BC, is the training centre associated with the program.
-While at the centre, students provide counselling, under close supervision by program faculty, to a small number of clients (ranging from elementary school aged children through adults depending on students’ interests and experience).
-Students in both versions of the program then complete two terms of Counselling Practicum.
+The SFU SCC is the training centre associated with the program.
+While at the centre, students provide counselling, under close supervision by program faculty, to a small number of clients (ranging from elementary school aged children through adults, depending on students’ interests and experience).
+Upon successful completion of the two terms of clinics, students in both versions of the program then complete two terms of Counselling Practicum.

 Are you interested in becoming a school counsellor in the public K-12 system in BC?

-If you are interested in becoming a school counsellor in the public K-12 education system in BC, the first step is to become qualified as a teacher.
 All school counselors in the BC public school system are qualified teachers.
 After achieving certification as a teacher and gaining experience in the classroom, the next step is to pursue a Master’s degree in counselling psychology.
-If you are already a teacher, see the section "Are you a certified teacher?" above.
+If you are already a teacher, see the Admission Requirements page.

 Are you interested in seeking certification as a Certified Canadian Counsellor (CCC) or as a Registered Clinical Counsellor (RCC)?